www-Ye/Time-R1/README.md

 ### Overview

-TimeZero is a reasoning-guided Large Vision-Language Model (LVLM) designed for Temporal Video Grounding (TVG).
-It excels at identifying specific segments within lengthy videos that correspond to a given natural language query.
+TimeZero is a reasoning-guided Large Vision-Language Model (LVLM) for Temporal Video Grounding (TVG).
+It excels at identifying temporal segments within videos that correspond to a given natural language query.
 TimeZero achieves this entirely through a reinforcement learning approach that allows the model to reason about video-language relationships *during inference*.

 Key Features: